 Treasures found within each tumuli have been put on display in the nearby Gyeongju National Museum.
 Luckily, one of these excavated tombs is open to the public.
-This particular tumuli is known as Cheonmachong, and was built as far back as the 5th century.
+These particular tumuliare known as Cheonmachong and were built as far back as the 5th century.

 Inside you’ll find the remains of the coffin that stood within, as well as the decorative and aesthetic additions to it, including jade ornaments and weaponry.
 As well as that there are short expository pieces on how such relics and artefacts made their way to Gyeongju from as far as Europe during the kingdom’s mighty reign.

 As tempting as it might be to climb atop the mounds, it wouldn’t be a wise decision.
 Doing so has a maximum penalty of 2 years in prison.